 - The Honors College is unique for its strong service component.

-- Music has been taught at the University since its founding in 1871, and today is among only 65 schools worldwide, including Curtis and Juilliard, with “all–Steinway” designation.
+- Music has been taught at the University since its founding in 1871, and today is among only 100 in the United States, including Curtis and Juilliard, with "all-Steinway" designation.

 - The Frederick Douglass Institute commemorates the intellectual heritage of Frederick Douglass, the former slave, distinguished orator, journalist, author, and statesman, who was a frequent visitor to the West Chester area, and who gave his last public lecture on West Chester's campus on February 1, 1895.
 Among other activities, the Institute helps to advance multicultural studies across the curriculum.